yambo-code/yambopy/docs/source/tutorial.rst

 **2. Plot the absorption**

-You can plot how the absorption spectra changes with the cutoff using:
+You can also plot how the absorption spectra changes with the cutoff using:

 .. code-block:: bash